tBlabs/CV/README.md

 ### Education
 - 03.2004 - 09.2008 - **Polytechnic in Białystok**
-- 02.2017 - till now - participant in many workshops (also as trainer)
+- 02.2017 - till now - participant in many workshops (also as a trainer)

 ### Currently learning
 - Azure @ chmurowisko.pl